-For 2014, depending on water levels in the Rio Grande, the guided rafts provided by Kirtland Air Force Outdoor Recreation may not be available.
+Depending on water levels in the Rio Grande, the guided rafts provided by Kirtland Air Force Outdoor Recreation may not be available.
 If this is the case, the event will focus on trash cleanup in different areas along the banks of the river and in the bosque.
 Experienced boaters will still encouraged to clean trash in the river with your own raft, kayak, or canoe.
 See below for details.

 National River Cleanup Activities:

 1. Community Bosque Cleanup at the Central Avenue Bridge: Cleanup activities for all ages in the bosque along the Central Avenue Bridge.

 2. Organize your own Bosque Cleanup: Have a favorite area of the bosque?
 Consider hosting a River Cleanup of your own!
 The Open Space Division will supply trash bags and dispose of the collected trash.
 Those wishing to organize a cleanup must contact the Open Space Division at 452-5213 or email [email protected].